- Academics

 |

 ProfileDr.
 Stephanie Davis is a Professor in the School of Nursing and a Fellow in the American Academy of Nursing.
-Dr. Davis is a certified family nurse practitioner with a certificate in women’s studies.
+Dr. Davis is a nationally certified family nurse practitioner with a certificate in women’s studies.
 She maintains clinical practice in a weight management clinic.
 Her research interests include women’s health (quality of life with breast cancer, body image, sexuality, and social support) international health, health of rural and under-served populations, educational pedagogy, and weight management.
 Dr. Davis has served on the Volunteers in Medical Missions Board of Directors for many years, holding positions as Vice-Chair and Personnel/Nominations Committee Chair.
 She serves on the South Carolina Nurses Foundation Board of Trustees, South Carolina Nurses Assocation, and as the South Carolina Nurses Association, Nurse Educator Chapter Member At Large.
 She is also a member of the Nurses Honor Guard of SC.
-Dr. Davis formerly served as the Director of Graduate Studies in the School of Nursing.
-She also formerly served as the Nurse Practitioner Coordinator.
-She was co-lead for the taskforce that developed the DNP post-master's and post-baccalaureate tracks. | |
+Dr. Davis formerly served as the Director of Graduate Programs in the School of Nursing.
+She was co-lead for the taskforce for the development and accreditation of the DNP post-master's and post-baccalaureate tracks. | |

 Research InterestsDr.
 Davis works to transform health care through: activities aimed at improving health outcomes for populations in rural/under-served areas regionally, nationally and globally; identifying and working to reduce barriers to access to healthcare; impacting outcomes of patients through student (future providers) education; serving on a state and international Board of Directors; and, service to numerous professional organizations.